ufeslabic/parse-tweets/README.md

 * top_words.csv: file with the most 1000 mentioned words;

-* tweets_with_links.csv: CSV file similar to the input tweets.csv, but only has the tweets from "tweets.csv" that have links;
+* tweets_with_links.csv: CSV file similar to the input tweets.csv, but only has the tweets from "tweets.csv" where the text has links;

 * users_activity.csv: contains the number of tweets per user